List of Expenses to Help You Estimate Your Cost of Living in Sydney, Australia.

-Cost of Living in Sydney: Monthly Utilities
+Cost of Living in Sydney, Australia: Average Monthly Utilities

 This means your electric bill will be more during the winter.
 I don’t know anyone that doesn’t have at least two space heaters, one for the living room and one for the bedroom.
 No, it doesn’t get that cold in Sydney but after living in Sydney during a hot summer, you will be surprised at how chilly it can get at night in July, the coldest month of the year.
 (Remember seasons are switched around in the Southern Hemisphere.)